syntaqx/serve/README.md

 ### Docker

+The official [syntaqx/serve][docker-hub] image is available on Docker Hub.

-To host a directory on your docker host:
+To get started, try hosting a directory from your docker host:

 ```sh
 docker run -v .:/var/www:ro -d syntaqx/serve